Images

 All images must have an alt

 attribute.
 This allows screen readers to either describe relevant images to users or hide them if they're not relevant.
-Learn how to make images accessible in Rails apps.
+Read more about accessible images in Rails

 In most traditional web apps you can achieve a reasonable level of accessibility with semantic HTML and a good page structure.
 Rails apps are no different.
 The framework provides lots of handy Action View Helpers and they come with everything you need to make your app accessible.
 However, just like when writing plain HTML, it's easy enough to forget about crucial attributes and end up with a page that is not accessible.

-This website aims to tackle some of the most important accessibility concerns that you'll need to address in a Rails apps.
+This website aims to tackle some of the most important accessibility concerns, so you can get the basics right in your Rails application.
 You can read more about the project here.

 All images must have an alt

 attribute.
 This allows screen readers to either describe relevant images to users or hide them if they're not relevant.
-Learn how to make images accessible in Rails apps.
+Read more about accessible images in Rails

 The purpose of each form field should be clear.
 Missing labels are one of the most common accessibility issues in web forms.
-Learn how to use form helpers the right way.
+Read more about accessible form helpers in Rails

-Just like flash messages, custom validation errors are usually skipped by screen readers.
-Learn how ARIA live regions and ARIA roles can make your forms accessible to assistive tech users.
+Custom validation errors are usually skipped by screen readers, unless we explicitly expose them.
+ARIA live regions and ARIA roles can make your forms accessible to assistive tech users.
+Read more about accessible form validation in Rails

 Adding a lang